 - Serve with your favorite Marinara Sauce for dipping.

-Fried Raviolis is always a favorite party food, and it’s a preferred snack in our family.
-Every few months we cook up a batch and freeze them so they boys can take a few out when they want and warm them in the toaster over.
+Fried Ravioli is always a favorite party food, and it’s a preferred snack in our family.
+Every few months we cook up a batch and freeze them so they boys can take a few out when they want and warm them in the toaster oven.

 I have no doubt these would be a great game day food and also a delicious addition to a buffet.

 You might also enjoy these appetizer or snack ideas for any gathering:

 Have you used an air fryer?
 If so, what are your thoughts?

 Saving time and calories is always on my list.
 Follow along with me on my air fryer cooking journey, sharing my tips and helpful hints: